Bring together leaders from varied professional backgrounds, geographic regions and racial and ethnic groups that form a powerful learning community.

 - a strong record of achievement and career advancement, with sights on even higher levels of effectiveness and influence;

-- an understanding regarding the value of having client populations reflected in the diversity of employee populations and how race, ethnicity, class, gender, sexual orientation and language affect service delivery, policy, practice, advocacy and leadership decisions; and
+- an understanding of how race, ethnicity, class, gender, sexual orientation and language affect service delivery, policy, practice, advocacy and leadership decisions;

-- a commitment to closing disparity gaps and achieving equitable opportunities for all children, youth and their families — most specifically those who are low income and of color.
+- a commitment to closing disparity gaps and achieving equitable opportunities for all children, youth and their families — most specifically those experiencing barriers to their full potential; and

-One of the greatest long-term benefits of the Fellowship is the opportunity for all Fellows to become part of the growing network of influential Casey Fellows across the country.
+One of the greatest long-term benefits of the Fellowship is the opportunity for all Fellows to become part of the network of 140 influential Casey Fellows across the country.

 The Network does the following: